Christopher E. Barr, 2025

 Sam is a junior at the University of Southern Maine studying Political Science and International Affairs with a Minor in Economics, pursuing the accelerated Law Pathway.
 His current role is as a Research and Communications Intern for the World Affairs Council of Maine, doing research and writing for the Weekly 7in7 World News Round-up.
 Sam has always had a deep interest in international affairs in large part due to his experience with Model UN in High School, and he has continued to pursue this in College both in his studies and by partaking in USM’s Model UN Program.
 During his time with the World Affairs Council, Sam hopes to channel his passion for international affairs and talent by researching various news stories to better prepare himself for his eventual goals of pursuing a law degree and, afterward, possibly politics.
 When he’s not doing school work, Sam is an avid enjoyer of Maine’s outdoors, reading about obscure history, or playing pool with friends.

-Nolan Winslow, Research and Communications Intern
+Elisabeth Olson, Research and Communications Intern